 Indonesia’s top 10 exports totaled 61.9% of Indonesia’s total exports.

 Iron and steel was the fastest grower among the top 10 export categories, up by 46.8% from 2019 to 2020.
 In second place for improving export sales was gems and precious metals via a 24.2% gain.
 Indonesia’s shipments of animal or vegetable fats, oils and waxes posted the third-fastest gain in value up by 17.5%.

 The leading decliner among Indonesia’s top 10 export categories was mineral fuels including oil thanks to a -25% drop year over year.

 Note that the results listed above are at the categorized two-digit Harmonized Tariff System (HTS) code level.
 For a more granular view of exported goods at the four-digit HTS code level, see the section Searchable List of Indonesia’s Most Valuable Export Products below.

-Overall Indonesia went from an -$8.5 billion trade deficit in 2018 to generate an estimated $27.1 billion trade surplus for 2019.
+Indonesia went from an overall -$3.6 billion trade deficit in 2019 to then generate an estimated $21.7 billion trade surplus for 2020.

 The following types of Indonesian product shipments represent positive net exports or a trade balance surplus.
 Investopedia defines net exports as the value of a country’s total exports minus the value of its total imports.